-Shawtane Bowen is a founding member of Astronomy Club, the first all-Black house team at the Upright Citizen's Brigade Theater in New York.
-Astronomy Club performs a monthly improv show at UCB East called 'Let's Talk About Race, Baby!'.
+Shawtane Bowen is a writer, actor, and producer.
+He is a founding member of Astronomy Club, the first all-Black house team at the Upright Citizen's Brigade Theater in New York.
+Their series, Astronomy Club: The Sketch Show, debuted this fall on Netflix to much critical acclaim.

 With a focus on Scenic Design, Seancolin Hankins takes a comprehensive approach to scenic production, working concurrently in concept, design, construction, and scenic painting.
 His drive for compelling visuals is paralleled by his commitment to responsible and resourceful use of materials.

 Richard MacPike brings his experience working on Broadway shows such as The Lion King and companies like the Santa Fe Opera and Glimmerglass to his work as costume shop manager at Bennington.